mcqll/mcqll.github.io/README.md

   `gem install bundler jekyll`

-## Editing workflow
+## Editing workflow !
+IMPORTANT !

 - edit a page locally (for example, open one of the files in the `_pages/` directory, edit the markdown, and save)
 - generate the site locally with `bundle exec jekyll serve` (and preview your changes by visiting the URL that generates).
 - once you are satisfied with your edits, push to `source` branch.
-  - `git push`
-- `./bin/deploy --user` to deploy site to the `master` branch when ready to release
+- then deploy using `./bin/deploy --user`.
+This deploys the site to the `master` branch

-(`master` is where the generated site will live, `source` is for the source code. this is because GitHub pages doesn't allow reference to external plugins such as `github-scholar` it seems, so it won't work to just edit the site in the `master` branch and have GitHub do the generation for you)
+    - What's going on here?
+It's a workaround. `master` is where the generated site will live, `source` is for the source code.
+When you just run `git push` you will update the source branch.
+But we want to just put a generated version of the site at the master branch, rather than have GitHub do this automatically.
+This is because GitHub pages doesn't allow reference to external plugins such as `github-scholar` it seems, so it won't work to just edit the site in the `master` branch and have GitHub do the generation for you.

 # al-folio theme: